 Gender Transition: Hormone therapy carries the same cardiovascular risks in gender transition as in hypogonadal males.
 Providers should follow WPATH guidelines, which recommend: patients have persistent gender dysphoria, capacity to consent to treatment, and must be free of significant mental health and physical health conditions.
 As such, it is recommended that patients transitioning genders seek care from an experienced provider.
-Treatment of choice is injectable therapy.
+The treatment of choice is injectable therapy.

 Product Selection: Topical testosterone products provide more stable testosterone levels than injectable esters.
 However, both topical and injectable testosterone products are associated with risks.
 With topical products, there is the risk of unwanted secondary exposure to children and women.
 With injectable products, there is a higher risk of polycythemia.
 Hence, caution and continuous monitoring is needed for patients using testosterone therapy.
+Testosterone pellets may be implanted under the skin to release testosterone gradually over several months and offer an alternative formulation that reduces the need for more frequent dosing.